Svancara/FinDogAI/docs/prd.md

 9. TTS readback includes the targeted job: "for job [number] [title]"
 10. Tests: Include inline job override scenario and verify Active Job remains unchanged

-5. Privileges: Requires `canAddCosts: true`; viewers without `canViewFinancials` see description but amounts masked
+5. Privileges: Requires active membership (any role); amounts are visible to all roles
 6. Offline: Voice disabled in production offline; manual Other entry available in Story 4.4
-7. Tests: Amount only, amount + note; verify amounts masked for restricted viewers
+7. Tests: Amount only, amount + note; for teamMember role verify Costs Summary is hidden (but cost amounts remain visible)

-## Epic 5: Audit Logging & Team Privileges
+## Epic 5: Audit Logging & Team Roles

 **Expanded Goal:** Implement Cloud Functions audit triggers (onCreate/onUpdate/onDelete) for all collections, scheduled TTL cleanup function, and enforce team member privilege checks in UI and Security Rules.
 This epic delivers compliance features and multi-user access control, preparing the MVP for team use and regulatory requirements.